blurrycontour/zuul-gerrit/doc/source/user/config.rst

       Note that if a job contains an explicit branch matcher, it will be used regardless of the value supplied here.

+      If this is used in a branch, it should include that branch name or changes on that branch may be ignored.

    .. attr:: implied-branches

       This is a list of regular expressions, just as